 The Guadalquivir River is one of the most famous Spanish rivers, the waterway of the city of Seville.
-The Guadalquivir descends from the northern part of the Andalusian Mountains and, at the end of the path, flows into the Gulf of Cadiz.
+The Guadalquivir descends from the northern part of the Andalusian Mountains and, at the end of the path, flows into the gulf of Cadiz in the Cadiz province.
 It is the fifth longest river in Spain – 657 km.

 Residents use the reservoir to irrigate fields, generate electricity and travel on small boats.

 To get to know Seville better, tourists like to take river tram rides along the river’s calm waters, admiring the local attractions and picturesque views of the surroundings.

 Casa Batlló is a UNESCO Heritage site, one of Spain’s most iconic landmarks.
 The Batlló house was designed by Antonio Gaudí and is one of the most famous buildings in Spain.

 Antonio Gaudí worked on the building from 1904 to 1906.
 Initially, the house’s owner, textile magnate Josep Batllo y Casanovas, wanted to demolish the building and build a new tenement house, for which he provided the building at the complete disposal of Gaudí.
 However, the architect changed his mind about demolishing the building and completed its reconstruction.